Cash Deposit in Bank JE is a seldom-used journal entry.

 Recommended Article: Fictitious Assets (also called Fake Assets)

-There are three Category of GL accounts as per Golden rules, and these are Personal, Real, and Nominal Accounts.
+There are three categories of GL accounts as per the Golden Rules: Personal, Real, and Nominal Accounts.

 - Understanding the nature of these accounts and